Goldschmidt hits HR in Arizona return, Cards top D-backs 9-7

 Arizona fell behind 6-2 in the fifth inning after Molina’s two-run homer, but scored three runs off Wainwright in the fifth to pull within one.

-St. Louis got breathing room in the eighth inning when Harrison Bader ripped a solo homer to left field and the Cardinals added two more runs in the ninth.
+St. Louis got breathing room in the eighth inning when Harrison Bader ripped a solo homer to left field and the offense added two more runs in the ninth.
 Carlos Martínez earned his 24th save.

+The Cardinals were sharp in another win despite coming off an intense four-game sweep of the Chicago Cubs, who are also fighting for playoff position.
+Goldschmidt said the team’s stoic personality has been an asset.

+“We don’t get too down or too excited,” Goldschmidt said.
+“We just play hard every day.”

 GOLDY’S RETURN

-Goldschmidt received plenty of cheers from the home crowd every time he stepped to the plate.
-Before the game, the team also played a highlight video of some of his top moments in Arizona.
-The first baseman acknowledged the crowd afterwards, waving his hat.

-The 32-year-old Goldschmidt hit .297 with 209 homers and 710 RBIs in his Diamondbacks tenure while helping the team make the playoffs in 2011 and ’17.
+The 32-year-old first baseman hit .297 with 209 homers and 710 RBIs in his Diamondbacks tenure while helping the team make the playoffs in 2011 and ’17.
 He also made six NL All-Star teams and won three Gold Gloves.

 He was traded during the offseason for catcher Carson Kelly, pitcher Luke Weaver, infielder Andy Young and a draft pick.